bjornschuller/AKKAHTTP/README.md

+# AKKA HTTP INTRO
 The Akka HTTP modules implement a full server- and client-side HTTP stack on top of akka-actor and akka-stream.
 It is a general toolkit for providing and consuming HTTP-based services.
 Akka HTTP will merely be used for the HTTP integration needs.

 Mind that akka-http comes in two modules: akka-http-experimental and akka-http-core.
 Because akka-http-experimental depends on akka-http-core you don't need to bring the latter explicitly.
 Still you may need to this in case you rely solely on low-level API.

 #Akka HTTP Stream Interfaces
 **HTTP CLIENT SIDE** (from your app to other app) ==> is a function where you stuck in requests and get out responses.
 (HttpRequest, HttpResponse, HttpEntity)